Skip to main content

 • Ocean, NC

-Todd Miller joined the North Carolina Sea Grant’s advisory board in 2021.
-In 1982, he founded the North Carolina Coastal Federation, a nonprofit focused on protecting and promoting the health of the state’s coastline.
-He continues to serve as its executive director, and has been a partner with Sea Grant in various roles for nearly 40 years.
+Braxton Davis joined the North Carolina Sea Grant’s advisory board in 2024.
+He is the Executive Director of the North Carolina Coastal Federation, a nonprofit focused on protecting and promoting the health of the state’s coastline.

 • Founder and Chef, Saltbox Seafood Joint